Courses

 | 1 |

-Developmental Psychology: Childhood and AdolescenceThis module aims to develop students' understanding of holistic development with reference to theory and research in developmental psychology.
-It will support the student to construct a view of the young person (infancy to adolescence) in light of developmental theories and it evaluates the impact of risk factors on the course of positive outcomes.
+Developmental PsychologyThis module aims to develop students' understanding of holistic development with reference to theory and research in developmental psychology.
+Students examine the cognitive, social, emotional, moral, and physical development of children and adolescents, drawing on psychological theory.
+The module will support the student to construct a view of development and evaluate the impact of risk factors on the course of developmental outcomes.
+It will also explore how our understanding of developmental psychology can inform effective and inclusive practice within educational settings.
 Learning Outcomes 1.
-Demonstrate awareness of key theoretical discussions within developmental psychology |
+Define human development as a dynamic, lifelong process influenced by multiple interacting factors. |

 05 | Mandatory |